Sickle Cell Disease

 Our Program

-Our sickle cell program offers comprehensive care and the most advanced breakthroughs in treatments that dramatically improve outcomes for patients.
-Our program is part of the New York Implementation Science Consortium – a program that is supported by funding by the National Heart, Lung, Blood Institute.
-We strive to join clinical care and scientific research along with psychosocial services to provide the best care available anywhere.
-Our team includes dedicated physicians, advanced practice providers, and social workers who specialize in sickle cell disease and who expertly manage both the acute and chronic complications that sickle cell disease may cause.
-Our social workers strive to partner with patients to manage the psychosocial complexities that may also occur while living with sickle cell disease.
+The Mount Sinai Sickle Cell Disease Center offers comprehensive care and the most advanced breakthroughs in treatments that dramatically improve outcomes for patients.
+We join clinical care and scientific research with psychosocial services to provide the best care available anywhere.
+Our team includes dedicated physicians, advanced practice providers, and social workers who specialize in sickle cell disease and who expertly manage both the acute and chronic complications that sickle cell disease may cause as well as its psychosocial challenges.

 Research and Clinical Trials